lifelike/countersheetsextension/README.md

 Installation
 ------------

 You need Inkscape 0.92 or later installed.
+But NOT 1.0 or later!
+**Inkscape 1.0 is not yet supported.
+Use an older version of Inkscape to use this extension.**

 Copy countersheet.py, and countersheet.inx to where Inkscape looks for extensions.
 On my Mac and Linux computers this is in